avadev/Avalara-SDK-Typescript/docs/EInvoicing/V1/DocumentsApi.md

 [[Back to top]](#) [[Back to API list]](../../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../../README.md#documentation-for-models) [[Back to README]](../../../README.md)

-<a name="fetchdocumentsoperation"></a>
+<a name="fetchdocuments"></a>
 # **fetchDocuments**
-> DocumentFetch fetchDocuments (string avalaraVersion, FetchDocumentsRequest fetchDocumentsRequest, string xAvalaraClient)
+> DocumentFetch fetchDocuments (string avalaraVersion, DocumentFetchRequest documentFetchRequest, string xAvalaraClient)

 Fetch the inbound document from a tax authority